-Barry has served for many years in a national leadership role for the American Bar Association in its section devoted to labor and employment law focusing on EEO issues, including previously serving as Management Co-Chair of the Equal Employment Opportunity Committee.
-In this role, he has worked closely with various chairs and other members of the Equal Employment Opportunity Commission, aside from serving as a liaison between the Chicago bar and the EEOC’s Chicago District Office, facilitating communication between members of the bar and the EEOC on both a local and national level.
+Barry has served for many years in a national leadership role for the American Bar Association in its section devoted to labor and employment law focusing on EEO issues, including serving as a management co-chair of the Equal Employment Opportunity Committee.
+In this role, he has worked closely with various chairs and other members of the EEOC, in addition to serving as a liaison between the Chicago Bar and the EEOC’s Chicago District Office to facilitate communication between the Bar and the EEOC on both a local and national level.

-A shareholder in Littler Mendelson's Chicago office, Barry heads the Equal Employment Opportunity Commission’s core practice group, which is part of the firm's Discrimination and Harassment practice.
-Prior to joining Littler, Barry was the managing partner of the Chicago office of a major AM Law 100 Firm, where he also served as Chicago practice leader for the firm's labor and employment practice.
+Prior to joining Littler, Barry was the managing partner of the Chicago office of a major AM Law 100 Firm, where he also served as the Chicago practice leader for the firm's labor and employment practice.

 PROFESSIONAL AND COMMUNITY AFFILIATIONS

-- Co-chair, Finance Committee, Labor and Employment Law Section - American Bar Association, 2010-present
+- Member, Labor and Employment Law Section, American Bar Association

 - President, Cornell ILR Alumni Association, 2007-2009